A Log PSS morphism with applications to Lagrangian embeddings: Dilations and Applications

+\end{proof} \begin{rem} We note that although our typical ground ring convention in this paper is $\mathbf{k} = \Z$, $\C$, or $\mathbb{Q}$, the above argument works with $\mathbf{k}$ a field of characteristic 3.
+To explain both the reason for our usual convention and why the above argument encounters no related issues, see Remark \ref{rem:groundring}. \end{rem}

-Let $i: Q \to W_1$ be an exact Lagrangian embedding of a closed orientable manifold.
-From the proof of Lemma \ref{lem: charS3}, we have that $Q$ admits a prime decomposition with summands $Q_i$, where either $Q_i=S^2 \times S^1$ or $Q_i=S^3/\pi$.
-By a slight extension of these arguments we obtain:
+\begin{lem} Let $i: Q \hookrightarrow W_1$ be an exact Lagrangian embedding of a closed orientable manifold.
+Then $Q$ admits a prime decomposition with prime summands $S^1 \times S^2$ and spherical spaces forms $Q_i$ such that $|\pi_1(Q_i)|$ is not divisible by 3. \end{lem}